Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

-So far, we have covered the following in this series:
+So far, we have covered the following in this article series:

-(In Part 2 we show you where to set up WordPress on your domain)
+(In Part two we show you where to set up WordPress on your domain)

-Here, we configure all the settings (hosting, WordPress and external) that affect your website’s traffic-getting ability …
+Here, we configure all the settings (hosting, WordPress and external) that can affect your website’s traffic-getting ability …

-A study of small businesses done in 2012 by email and social media marketing company Vertical Response found that:
+Marketing research conducted by email and social media marketing company Vertical Response found that:

 - More than half of all small businesses surveyed spent 1-3 hours or more creating a blog post.

-- Finding and posting content for social media was the activity that consumed the most time online for all businesses surveyed.
+- Finding and posting content for social media consumed the most time online.

-- Do you create new content for every channel you plan to include in your marketing strategy?
+- Do you create new content for every channel you plan to market and promote your business on?

-The Benefits Of Automating Your Traffic Generation Process With WordPress
+The Benefits Of Automating Your Web Traffic Generation Process With WordPress

 With this strategy, you will be able to:

-- Save money on content creation and unnecessary web marketing costs,
+- Save money on content creation and unnecessary web marketing channels,

-- Invest most of your efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-(Web traffic automation doesn’t require the use of black hat methods!)
+(Web traffic automation doesn’t have to involve the use of black hat techniques!)

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-So, instead of choosing this approach, which is very time-consuming …
+So, instead of using this approach …

-(Posting content to services individually is very time-consuming!)
+(Posting content to marketing channels one by one is extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)